-One of Butts County’s longest-running and biggest Halloween events happens Oct.
-31, the Halloween on Second Street trick-or-treat event organized by the Butts County Chamber of Commerce.
+One of Butts County’s longest-running and biggest Halloween events happens last Saturday in October, the Halloween on Second Street trick-or-treat event organized by the Butts County Chamber of Commerce.

 For nearly 20 years, according to Butts County Chamber of Commerce Executive Director Melinda McLarnon, Halloween on Second Street has given sugar-seeking, costume-wearing kids a safe place to show off their outfits and pick up Halloween candy.